domosekai/domosekai.github.io/sstp/help.md

 **Important!!**

 From version 3.9.6, SSTP Connect is available on the Mac App Store.

-If you are an existing user who has been using SSTP Connect on a Mac with Apple silicon, please note that **you may need to refresh or create new VPN profiles** on the new Mac version.
+However, users who have been using SSTP Connect on a Mac with Apple silicon may experience issues with existing VPN profiles.

-To refresh an existing profile, you can either
-- right-click to open Edit and save (no need to change anything), or
-- export and re-import.
+The issue has been fixed in version 3.9.7.
+Please upgrade immediately if you are affected.

 We are sorry for the inconvenience caused by the transition from an iOS app (only runs on Apple silicon) to a Mac app (also runs on Intel Macs).